 The purpose of this is to orient a child and his or her family to the cochlear implant and the cochlear implantation process.
 Topics generally discussed with a family may include:

 As part of the pre-implant evaluation, an audiologist will measure the child's hearing levels.
-Testing will also be completed to see if amplification with high-powered hearing aids can provide enough auditory information.
+Testing will also be completed to see if amplification with appropriately fit hearing aids/hearing devices can provide enough auditory information.

 An Ear, Nose, & Throat (ENT) surgeon determines if a child can safely undergo general anesthesia and reviews imaging such as a CT scan or an MRI to ensure that the cochleae are suitable for insertion of the electrode array.
 The physician will also look for any other medical conditions that would prevent the use of an implant.